2ndSightLab/aws-deploy/README.md

 # Known Issues:

-Policies Do not follow the formal model \
+Policies Do not follow the formal model.\
-Things with JSON like Step Function configurations - you're on your own. /
+Things with JSON like Step Function configurations - you're on your own.\
-^^^^ and this is why everything should be first class CLoudForamtion citizen rather than a blog of JSON in a property.  /
+^^^^ and this is why everything should be first class CLoudForamtion citizen rather than a blog of JSON in a property.\

 # FYI on GitHub Repos: